 I sat there very startled.

 At first, it was as to how a seven-year-old, MY 7-yr old, could have had such a life experience.

 I chose to validate his words by merely saying, “Me too.”

 But I am anxious to follow up with him on how he sees himself in the fallen cup–so I might refill him again.

 I did follow up with AJ and he said that sometimes he feels like in life no one notices him.
-I must admit that the middle children do feel this way whether it is real or perceived.
-I don’t want AJ to feel that way so I told him how precious he is and asked how we can work on changing those feelings … together.
+I must admit, middle children often feel this way whether it is real or perceived.
+I don’t want my son to feel that way, so I told him how precious he is and asked how we can work on changing those feelings … together.

 I hope our conversation put a little more love in his heart’s cup.